darasus/ai-blog/content/how-to-deal-with-a-partner-whos-always-on-their-phone.md

   to set aside certain periods of time when they have to put the cell down.
   Don’t assume that your partner is cheating on you through their phone, it might be a good idea to consider whether you have any reason to be suspicious.
+intro: >-
+  Now and again, your significant other will probably spend more time with their phone than with you.
+After all, it’s 2018, and smartphones are practically a necessity for anyone who wants to stay connected.
+But if your partner is glued to their cell 24/7, it can obviously become a source of tension between you two.
+It’s natural to feel a little jealous when someone you care about spends more time texting than talking with you, after all.
+And this is especially true if they seem to be ignoring you while they do so.

+  If your partner always seems to be on their phone, there could be several explanations — from an online affair to simply being an avid social media user.
+Regardless of the reasons why your partner might spend so much time on their phone, though, the way that you react definitely matters.
+Being insecure and accusatory about something as innocent as checking messages isn’t likely to lead anywhere positive, after all.
+Here are some tips for dealing with a partner who’s always on their phone:
 ---

 ## Talk to Your Partner About It